Murder of Christopher Barrios Jr.

-Christopher Michael Barrios Jr. (January 2, 2001 – March 8, 2007) was a six-year-old American boy who was raped and murdered in Brunswick, Georgia, on March 8, 2007.
-His body was discovered on March 15, 2007, just a few miles from where he disappeared.
+Christopher Michael Barrios Jr. (January 2, 2001 – March 8, 2007) was a six-year-old American boy who was raped and murdered by three neighbors in Brunswick, Georgia, on March 8, 2007.
+His body was discovered on March 15, 2007, just a few miles from where he had disappeared.

+Murder

+On March 8, 2007, Barrios Jr. was lured by George Edenfield to the Edenfield family mobile home at the Canal Mobile Home Park in Brunswick where Barrios Jr. and his extended family lived nearby.
+He was then molested by David and George before being strangled when he allegedly threatened to tell his father and grandmother of the crime.
+According to the indictment, George and his 58-year-old father sodomized the boy and forced him to perform oral sex while Peggy Edenfield, the 57-year old mother, watched and engaged in self-gratification.
+After killing Barrios Jr., David confessed that the three family members then continued to sexually gratify themselves before calling a friend to help dispose of the body.
+A week later, a state ranger found Barrios Jr.'s partially concealed body inside numerous black plastic garbage bags in a wooded area located a few miles away from his family home.

 Arrest

-George, David, and Peggy Edenfield were all accused of Barrios' abduction and murder.
+George, David, and Peggy Edenfield were all accused of Barrios Jr.'s abduction and murder.
 A fourth person, Donald Dale, originally charged with tampering with evidence and concealing a body, has since pleaded guilty to a lesser charge of lying to police.
 Superior Court Judge Stephen Scarlett accepted the plea and transferred Dale to a mental-health facility, and banished him from Glynn County.
 Peggy Edenfield testified in the case against her husband David and agreed to testify against her son George during his trial.
 In exchange for her testimony, Peggy avoided the death penalty; she was eventually sentenced to sixty years in prison.

 David Edenfield murder trial

 The trial of David Homer Edenfield (born June 4, 1948) began on September 29, 2009, and ended on October 5, 2009.
 The prosecution relied heavily on Edenfield's videotaped confession and his wife's testimony.
 Dr. Jamie Downs, the medical examiner who performed Christopher's autopsy, also testified to the extent of trauma found on the body and also the manner of death, which Edenfield's taped confession corroborated.
 Closing arguments began on the fifth day and the jury was sent to deliberate that afternoon.
 On October 5, with only two hours of deliberation, the jury returned with a verdict of "guilty on all counts."
 On October 6, David Edenfield was sentenced to death.
+As of June 2023, David Edenfield is still awaiting execution.